Rei-SwitchBot/faq/en-us-second-reply/Wallet Finder Card.md

 Thank you for the information provided.
 Sorry for any inconvenience caused.
 We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
-- A screenshot of the map page
+- A screenshot of the map screen that could be checked by tapping the card in the SwitchBot app

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.